theo-gk/menu-caching/README.txt

 == Installation ==

-1. Download the plugin from [Official WP Plugin Repository](https://wordpress.org/plugins/wp-menu-caching/).
+1. Download the plugin from [Official WP Plugin Repository](https://wordpress.org/plugins/menu-caching/).
-2. Upload Plugin from your WP Dashboard ( Plugins>Add New>Upload Plugin ) the wp-menu-caching.zip file.
+2. Upload Plugin from your WP Dashboard ( Plugins>Add New>Upload Plugin ) the menu-caching.zip file.
 3. Activate the plugin through the 'Plugins' menu in WordPress Dashboard.
 4. Plugin's settings are located inside Tools > Menu Caching.